rockmonkey4004/rockmonkey4004.github.io/_posts/2020-02-21-Thurs-Organize.md

 alt:
 image:
 description: Recently I made a goal to go through every draw, room, closet and cabinet in our house.
 Even though I wouldn’t consider myself a minimalist, my desire is to get rid of clutter and unused items.
 For me, being in a space that has less and is clean provides so much more peace and comfort.
-tags:   [ Thursday, Cleaning, Mindfulness ]
+tags:   tip-thursday cleaning mindfulness
 comments: true
+permalink:
 ---
 I spent time today organizing our pantry & spice cabinet and I’m so glad I did it!
 One thing that I have learned through all my health struggles is how to manage my stress.
 One of the ways for me is keeping the space I live in clean and organized.